Sherita Brace is an international development professional and writer with an avid interest in Africa.

 The steps indicated below serve as a guide in the formulation of a strategic fundraising plan for non-profit organizations.

 The first step in the formulation of a strategic fundraising plan is Research.
 A non-profit organization should conduct research on its fundraising operations.
-This will lead to insights such as ineffective fundraising plans and the amount of funds required for the sustainability of programs.
+This will lead to insights such as ineffective fundraising plans and the funds required for the sustainability of programs.

-a) Relationship Building and Stewardship
+Relationship Building and Stewardship

 The design of a program that involves interaction between board members and donors will lead to the creation of a strong organizational foundation along with increased financial resources.
 An example of a program that can yield such results is the creation of a thank you video by the non-profit’s leadership board to its donors.
 This video can be disseminated to donors through the non-profit’s social media outlets and its’ mailing list.
 The feedback and interaction that will ensue following the dissemination of the video will serve as an effective medium for remaining in the minds of donors while keeping board-members engaged in the implementation process.
 Through their participation, board members will have an opportunity of experiencing the tangible result of a program where words might have failed.